 Our days are shortening and we return to standard time on November 5th.
 We may gain an hour of sleep, but it’s difficult to adjust after driving in long lasting daylight all summer.
 In the dark, your reaction times are much slower and longer.
 Low visibility conditions mean the need for increased stopping distances.
 According to the National Safety Council, 50% of traffic fatalities happen at night.
 So, slow down and take your time in the mornings and evenings.
 Remember, that’s when those deer are most active too!
 Don't miss our safe driving tips and keeping kids safe - it works for guys too!

 Speaking of needing increased stopping distances, that brings us to the #1 fall driving danger!

-This weather channel video gives you a good idea of how all those falling leaves get wet and make for the most dangerous of all fall driving:
+This weather channel video gives you a good idea of how all those falling leaves get wet combine with speed and make for the most dangerous of all fall driving:

 Folks, fall is a season of a whole lot of change in the Commonwealth and has a tremendous effect on your driving.
-Buckle up, slow down, stay alert and undistracted, leave extra space between you and other drivers and extra time to get where you’re going.
+BUCKLE UP (Failure to use seat belts or child safety restraints was a contributing factor for 52% of those who lost their lives in fatal auto accidents), SLOW DOWN (speeding contributed to 37.7% of 2017 Virginia fatalities), and DON'T DRIVE DISTRACTED (Distracted driving caused more than 20% of all crashes and 25% of traffic fatalities).
+Leave extra space between you and other drivers and extra time to get where you’re going.
 Keep our emergency roadside assistance number handy, just in case: 1-800-913-8847.
 And have a Virginia autumn that’s beautiful and safe and sound!